gcpearse/gcpearse/README.md

 ### 🌱 Currently working on:

-- TypeScript LeetCode problems
+- LeetCode (TypeScript)
-- Python fundamentals
+- CS50's Introduction to Programming with Python

 <!---
 gcpearse/gcpearse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.